 If you’re the type of credit card user who rolls a balance from month to month, a low interest credit card is essential.
-No longer will you find credit cards with 5% APR, but you also don’t have to settle for 34.99%, either.
+No longer will you find credit cards with 5% APR, but you also don’t have to settle for 34.99%.

 Many of these low interest cards aren’t just low interest, either.
-They come with other benefits you’ll want to take advantage of.
+They come with other benefits that make them very advantageous.
 Some offer a cash back bonus or ongoing rewards, which is great.
-Others offer a balance transfer arrangement, which is great if you’re trying to get out of debt faster by carrying less interest.
+Others offer a balance transfer arrangement, which is helpful if you’re trying to get out of debt faster by carrying less interest.

 These low interest cards are great options for any credit card user, but they’re particularly useful if you’re planning a big purchase that will take a few months to pay off.